CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 Defines the [task](#/docs#task), which when using default [navigation](#/docs#navigation), is the target of a `FAILURE` [result](#/docs#result) returned from an [operation](#/docs#operations) or [flow](#docs/flow).
 The `on_failure` [task's](#/docs#task) [navigation](#/docs#navigate) defaults to `FAILURE`.

-**Example - faliure task which call a print operation to print an error message**
+**Example - failure task which call a print operation to print an error message**
 ```yaml
 - on_failure:
   - failure: